 For each indicator, the colour coding shows whether the measure for that area is statistically above or below the comparator (95% confidence).
 The default comparator is the national average.
 This can be changed to the regional average using the benchmark 'drop-down' at the top of the page.
 Details of the statistical method used for comparison are available by clicking on the 'Definitions' tab.

+If the indicator is coloured purple, it has not been possible to calculate confidence intervals and statistical significance.
+These indicators are coloured by quintiles, formed by ranking all area values from low to high and splitting them into five equal groups.
+The lowest group has the lightest colour.
 If the indicator is not coloured it means no statistical comparison was possible.
-In most cases this is because the raw data used to calculate the indicator, which are necessary to undertake statistical comparison, were unavailable, or the necessary benchmark value could was unobtainable.
+In most cases this is because the raw data used to calculate the indicator, and which is necessary to undertake statistical comparison, were unavailable or the necessary benchmark value could was unobtainable.